 - 2 tbsp rice wine vinegar

 - Combine dressing ingredients in a jar and shake well to combine.
-Set aside for the flavours to infuse.
+Set aside for 5 minutes for the flavours to infuse.

 - Combine vermicelli noodles with remaining salad ingredients.

 - Just prior to serving, toss through dressing.
 Garnish with Fried Asian Shallots if you wish.

 - Light soy sauce - sub with regular dark soy sauce, however, the colour of the dressing will be a darker colour and so the salad will look browner than in the photo.